 A patent is an exclusive right granted for an invention, a product, or process providing or offering a new practical solution to a problem or dilemma.
 Patent application in Nigeria is regulated by the Patents and Design Act Cap P2 LFN 2004.
 A patent gives the inventor the exclusive right to exclude others from producing, using, or selling the patented invention in Nigeria without the patent owner's consent or being permitted by law, for the duration of 20 years subject to payment of annuities.

-This article contains the criteria for patenting an invention, the process of registration, and the agency responsible for granting patent rights in Nigeria.
+This article outlines the criteria for patenting an invention, the process of registration, and the agency responsible for granting patent rights in Nigeria.

 Eligibility of patent